Epstein-Barr Virus and Qualifying for Disability Benefits

 Though 95% of adults are infected at some point in their life, most do not show any symptoms and develop an immunity to it.
 Epstein-Barr virus (EBV) can cause chronic fatigue, joint pain and difficulty concentrating, but because these symptoms and others rarely last even 12 months, it is unlikely that an individual would be considered disabled with a diagnosis of EBV alone.

-Patients are advised to get plenty of rest, drink plenty of liquids, gargle with salt water and take aspirin and ibuprofen.
 Even though most cases resolve on their own, occasionally EBV leads to complications and an increased risk for other conditions, such as:

 - Rupture of the spleen